aprojanos/user-management/README.md

 ### Home

 `Login`, `Register` functions, link to `Administration pages` for logged in users.
-Since no other content was specified, the home page contains a `map` showing the locations of the users who have logged in.
+Since no other content was specified, the home page contains a `map` showing the locations of users.

 ### Login

 Generated at Laravel Breeze installation, slightly modified

-Please the account created during the migration process for the first login:
+The account created during the migration process for the `first login`:

 ```
 e-mail: admin@example.com